testflows/TestFlows-WebSite/source/handbook/index.md

 ```

 where key `pattern` is a test [pattern] that matches one or more tests for which
-the result will be set by force and the body of the test will not be executed.
+the result will be set by force, and the body of the test will not be executed.
 The forced result is specified by a two-tuple of the form `(Result, reason)` where the
 first element specifies the force test result, such as [Fail], and the second element specifies
 the reason for forcing the result as a string.